Skip to main content

 tip

-Although not mandated by xpm, it is also a good idea to upgrade npm to the latest version, and node to a reasonably recent version (currently npm requires a node >=18.17.0).
+Although not mandated by xpm, it is also advisable to upgrade npm to the latest version, and node to a reasonably recent version (currently npm requires a node >=18.17.0).

-Local installs
+Local installations

 Similarly to npm being able to install specific versions of the JavaScript tools into each project, xpm was also designed to be able to install specific versions of the required binary tools locally into each project.